Skip to main content

 There are several levels of how to implement serial number tracking.

-Quality inspections
+Quality control

 Quality inspections can be performed to check the conformity to standards of your raw materials, WIP inventory, and finished goods.
 This implies that definite specifications have been set for each SKU inspected in order for the tangible item to be compared to the ideal one.